marxcerqueira/Kaggle-Rossman-Sales-Prediction/README.md

   Below, the production arthitecture used is this project:

   ![](img/production_chart.png)

-  The architecture works like this: (1) a user texts the store number it wishes to receive sales prediction to a Telegram Bot; (2) the Rossmann API (rossmann-bot.py) receives the request and retrieve all the data related to that store number from the test dataset; (3) the Rossmann API sends the data to Handler API (handler.py); (4) the Handler API calls the data preparation (Rossmann.py) to shape the raw data and generate predictions using the trained XGBoost model; (5) the API returns the prediction to Rossmann API; (6) the API returns the total sales prediction for a specific store + a graph of sales prediction across the next six weeks to the user on Telegram:
+  **How does it works?**
+  1. A user send a text to a Telegram Bot with a store number it intends to receive the sales prediction;
+  2. The Rossmann API (rossmann-bot.py) receives the request and access all the data related to this store from the test data;
+  3. The Rossmann API sends the data to the Handler API (handler.py);
+  4. The Handler API calls the data preparation class (Rossmann.py) to proccess the raw data and use the trained XGBoost model and return its prediction to Rossmann API;
+  5. The API returns the total sales prediction for the next six weeks of the store.
+  6.

  To access the application, you can add the Telegram Bot @RossmannBot and request predictions.